MicrosoftDocs/visualstudio-docs/docs/python/python-environments.md

 # Python environments

 Python in Visual Studio makes it easy to manage multiple Python environments and easily switch between them for different projects.

-Note: if you're new to Python in Visual Studio, see the following topics first as this present discussion relies upon them:
+**Note**: if you're new to Python in Visual Studio, see the following topics first as this present discussion relies upon them:

 - [Working with Python in Visual Studio](python-in-visual-studio.md)
 - [Installing Python support in Visual Studio](installation.md)